-Political scientists have been discussing the manipulability of proportional representation for over fifty years.
-The discussion has, however, often lacked rigour.
-As a result, a diverse range of opinions have been expressed.
-Duverger (1954) dismissed the possibility of strategic voting under PR; he was criticised by Leys (1959) and Sartori (1968) who believed that the wasted vote logic must be applicable to certain kinds of PR.
-Bowler and Lanoue (1992) considered that "under proportional representation ... voting sincerely is a dominant strategy"; they were criticised by Cox (1997, footnote on p.
-270) who thought that political scientists do not pay sufficient attention to the consequences of the Gibbard-Satterthwaite (GS) theorem (Gibbard, 1973; Satterthwaite, 1975) which states that every non-dictatorial social choice function is manipulable.
-These disagreements have arisen because there has not yet appeared a model rigorous enough and general enough to fully answer the questions "Which systems of PR are manipulable?" and "Under manipulable systems, which voters have incentives to manipulate, and when?"
-In this paper we present such a model and respond to these questions.
+The subject of the manipulability of proportional representation (PR) has long been discussed in political science literature but often in a non-rigorous way.
+As a result, a diverse range of opinions has been expressed.
+Duverger (1954) dismissed the possibility of strategic voting in PR and was criticised for that by Leys (1959) and Sartori (1968) who believed that the wasted vote logic must be applicable to certain kinds of PR systems.
+Bowler and Lanoue (1992) considered that "under proportional representation ... voting sincerely is a dominant strategy" and were criticised for that by Cox (1997, footnote on p.
+270) who thought that political scientists do not pay a sufficient attention to consequences of the classical Gibbard-Sattethwaite (GS) theorem (Gibbard, 1973; Sattethwaite, 1975).
+These disagreements have arisen because there has not yet appeared a model rigorous enough and general enough to answer the questions "Which systems of PR are manipulable?" and "For those systems that are manipulable, how and by which type of voters can they be manipulated?"
+In this paper we present such a model and answer these questions.

-A prime example of a successful formalisation of an election in a single member constituency or an election to a single position is the concept of a social choice function; this formalisation made possible a proof of the aforementioned GS theorem.
-Contrary to an apparently widespread belief, this theorem is not directly applicable to systems of PR.
-Social choice functions map preferences of voters expressed as linear orders over a finite set of alternatives onto this same set of alternatives.
-To any profile of linear orders such a function assigns just one alternative.
-In a system of PR the set of alternatives is the set of competing political parties, and the corresponding choice function (which we will call a parliament choosing rule) maps the set of voters' profiles onto the set of parliaments, which are 'mixtures' of alternatives but not alternatives themselves.
-Indeed, if three parties A, B, and C contest a parliamentary election and win 50%, 30%, and 20% of the seats (respectively) then the resulting parliament can be expressed as 0.5A + 0.3B + 0.2C, or simply (0.5, 0.3, 0.2).
-The fact that the values of the choice function are mixtures and not alternatives makes a profound difference since each agent will have open to them a range of methods for extending their order on the set of parties to an order on the set of parliaments.
-Our first result in this paper will show that the GS theorem can be applied to systems of PR, but only indirectly, and only after making some quite unreasonable assumptions about how voters extend their preferences over parties to preferences over parliaments.
+A prime example of successful formalisation of election in a single member constituency or election to a single position is the concept of a social choice function and the aforementioned GS theorem that states that every non-dictatorial social choice function is manipulable.
+Contrary to a widespread belief, the GS theorem is not directly applicable in the PR framework.
+It applies to social choice functions which map preferences of agents expressed as linear orders over a finite set of alternatives onto this set of alternatives.
+To any profile of linear orders such a social choice function assigns just a single alternative.
+In a system of proportional representation the set of alternatives is the set of competing political parties (or party lists) and the corresponding choice function, which we call a parliament choosing rule, maps the set of voters' profiles onto the set of parliaments, which are "mixtures" of alternatives but not alternatives themselves.
+Indeed, if three parties A, B, C participated in an election and won 50%, 30% and 20% of the seats, respectively, then the resulting parliament can be expressed as 0.5A + 0.3B + 0.2C or simply (0.5, 0.3, 0.2).
+The fact that the values of the choice function are mixtures and not alternatives makes a profound difference since, for each agent, there are now a range of ways in which she can extend her order on the set of parties to an order on the set of parliaments and the way this extension is done determines the type of this voter.
+We show that, indirectly, the GS theorem can be applied to the PR framework, but for that we had to assume that the voters belong to a type which we call "daft" voters.
+We will give a precise definition later, here we just mention that being daft is not a realistic model of voters' behaviour.
+In reality several other types of voters might exist and it is important to classify these types and to investigate for which of those types PR is manipulable.